Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Case Study: Reusing Proof Fragments

 On the other hand, some procedures will need to be analyzed using specialized techniques.
 For example, the use of a loop invariant in \Cref{sec:collatz} introduced a $\always$ modality to indicate that there may not be any terminating outcomes.
 Alternatively, if a bug arises in one of the paths, the analysis can introduce a $\sometimes$ modality in order to retain less information about the other paths.
 Both of these can be achieved by an application of the rule of consequence.

 \citet{zilberstein2024outcome} designed an algorithm for this type of analysis, showing not only that Outcome Logic models Infer and Pulse, but also that the engines of those tools could be consolidated so as to share procedure specifications in many cases.
-In this paper, we provided new inference rules, particularly for loops, giving those algorithms more sound reasoning principles to build on.
+That algorithm is described in \Cref{sec:limitations}.